HOGENT-Web/csharp/chapters/07/slides/presentation.md

 dotnet add package GraphQL.Server.Ui.Playground

 dotnet add .\Server.csproj reference ..\Orders\Orders.csproj

+dotnet remove package Swashbuckle.AspNetCore rm -Recurse -Force .\Controllers rm WeatherForecast.cs
 ```

-Now open the solution, remove the weather forecasts, REST stuff, Swagger and move on with the tutorial!
+Now open the solution remove the REST and Swagger stuff from the `Startup.cs` and move on with the tutorial!

 > Use the GraphQL Playground instead of GraphiQL, it's easier to use